Jaspreet-Singh-gill/quickseat/README.md

 Introduction:-

-backend program of project quickseat.Which helps its user to check the avialabilty of seats in the library and book a slot of study in the library for a particular period of time.
+Project quickseat Which helps its user to check the avialabilty of seats in the library and book a slot of study in the library for a particular period of time.

 Its is implemented by using Fastapi,Postgress database,SQlalchemy,yolo,open cv ai models.